telerik/xaml-docs/controls/radscheduleview/features/speacialslots.md

 	ReadOnlySlots.Add(readOnlyslot);
 {{endregion}}

-> The types of objects added to the Resources collection of the Slot and to the ResourceType object in the ResourceTypesSource should match.
+> The types of objects added to the Resources collection of the Slot and to the ResourceType object in the ResourceTypesSource need to match.
 This is important in scenarios where the __IResource__ interface is implemented.

 * And assign it to the ScheduleView's SpecialSlotsSource property: